trezzuri/erpnext-docs/docs/en/setting-up/settings/system-settings.md

 ### 1.3 Backups

-In ERPNext you can backup the database as well as your files.
+In SOMA you can backup the database as well as your files.
 Database backups are created automatically while file backups need to be downloaded explicitly.

 This field shows the number of backups after which older ones will be deleted.
 By default, 3 backups are saved over 24 hours.
 New backups are automatically created every few hours and the newest backup will overwrite the oldest one.
 For a backup of files, click on the Download Files Backup button in the Download Backups form.